 The Story of Creation

 The dialogue around these questions got a boost in 2015, when FQXi launched an essay contest Trick or Truth: The Mysterious Connection Between Physics and Mathematics.
-Nearly 200 essays were submitted, including my essay The Hole at the Center of Creation (available for free on the Spiral Inquiry Publications page).
+Nearly 200 essays were submitted, including my essay The Hole at the Center of Creation.
 I argue that the puzzles of mathematics go very deep – to the very heart of creation.

 The truth is that on the frontiers of mathematics and physics there is a metaphysical hole at the center – an infinite void made visible in the form of paradox.
 That hole is most elegantly revealed in Gödel’s incompleteness theorems, which imply that our understanding of the universe can be either consistent, or complete, but not both.
 In one sense, this is a simple fact – you cannot see the whole world when you are stuck inside it.
 But the ramifications cascade to all corners of the mental and physical universe: